Charter of the Compensation Committee of the Board of Directors of Synopsys, Inc.

 - Review the performance of the Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, and such other senior managers of Synopsys that the Committee, in consultation with the Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, deems appropriate.

-- Make all decisions regarding all forms of cash and equity compensation (including all “plan” compensation, as such term is defined in Item 402(a)(6)(ii) of Regulation S-K promulgated by the Securities and Exchange Commission, and all non-plan compensation) to be provided to the Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, and other Officers and Corporate Staff members, including determination of salary, bonus and stock options, restricted stock units, stock appreciation rights or other equity compensation.
+- Make all decisions regarding all forms of cash and equity compensation (including all “plan” compensation, as such term is defined in Item 402(a)(6)(ii ) of Regulation S-K promulgated by the SEC, and all non-plan compensation) to be provided to the Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, and other Officers and Corporate Staff members, including determination of salary, bonus, stock options, restricted stock units, stock appreciation rights or other equity compensation.
 Material decisions regarding compensation to be provided to the Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, shall be made in consultation with the full Board, excluding the employee directors.
+The Chief Executive Officer or the Co-Chief Executive Officers, as the case may be, may not be present during voting or deliberations on his, her or their compensation.

 - Review and make recommendations to management or the Board, as appropriate, regarding general compensation goals and guidelines for Synopsys’ annual incentive plan designs and performance criteria.
 Review achievement levels for the variable compensation incentive plans, which will generate funding of bonuses for employees participating in such plans.